 Article I

 The name of this special library district shall be the Wallkill Public Library, Wallkill, N.Y.
-The absolute charter of incorporation (the “Charter”) was granted on December 19, 1997, by the April 17, 1996 special district legislation in the New York State Senate..
+The absolute charter of incorporation (the “Charter”) was granted on December 19, 1997, pursuant to the April 17, 1996 special district legislation adopted by the New York State legislature (and as amended in 2012 by legislation in relation to the number of trustees).
+The 1996 and 2012 laws are collectively referred to as the “Special District Laws.”

 Article II